magicasaservice/vue-equipment/packages/plugins/MagicModal/index.md

-# Magic Modal
+# MagicModal

-Magic Modal is a flexible, unstyled modal component.
+MagicModal is a flexible, unstyled modal component.
 Useful for things like confirmation dialogs, detail views, and forms.

 <ComponentPreview src="./demo/DefaultDemo.vue" />